Jane Street

 Featured Work

+That kind of disciplined tradeoff doesn't happen by accident.
 Internally, this translates into a culture that values:

 - systems thinking over surface-level hacks,